mdasifahamed/Walletoo--A--MultiSig--Wallet---Platform-Dapp/README.md

 - Internal Functions:
 `WalletFactory::isWalletCreator()` Checks if an address is a wallet creator. `WalletFactory::NotEOA()` Checks if an address is an external account (not a contract).

+### Wallet.sol

+**Purpose:** The Wallet contract represents a multisignature wallet where users can propose and vote on transactions and user management of the wallet.

+**Key Features:**
+- User Management:
+Users can be added or removed from the wallet using the `Wallet::submitUserAddOrRemoveRequest()` function.
+The contract maintains a list of users, and each user has a corresponding fund balance.

+- Transaction Requests:
+Users can submit transaction requests using the `Wallet::submitTransactionRequest()` function.
+Requests can involve either `Ether` transfers or `ERC20 Token` transfers.

+- Voting System:
+Voting System:
+Users can vote on user add/remove requests `Wallet::voteOnAddOrRemoveMember()` and transaction requests `Wallet::voteOnTrxReq()`.
+If a request reaches the voting threshold, it gets executed.

+- Internal Functions:
+    - `Wallet::addUser()` : Adds a user to the wallet.
+    - `Wallet::removeUser()`: Removes a user from the wallet.
+    - `Wallet::executeTrx()`: Executes an Ether transfer for a transaction request.
+    - `Wallet::isToken()`: Checks if an address is a contract (token).

+- Fallback Function:
+The contract includes a fallback function that allows users to send Ether to the wallet, updating their fund balance.

+## Note:
+The contracts make use of various modifiers to ensure that only authorized actions can be performed.
+Both contracts are designed to be interacted with primarily by external accounts `(EOAs)` and not `other contracts`.
+In summary, the `WalletFactory` contract acts as a factory for creating `multisignature wallets` `Wallet contracts` with specified criteria, while the `Wallet` contract manages `users`, `handles transaction requests`, and implements a `voting system` for executing requests.